-A site contamination auditor (auditor) is defined in section 3(1) of the Act as meaning a person accredited under Division 4 of Part 10A of the Act as a site contamination auditor.
-Auditors are senior and experienced professionals accredited by the EPA (refer to section 6 of this guideline), who undertake the independent review (audit) of assessment and/or remediation work carried out by consultants.
+A site contamination auditor is defined in section 3(1) of the EP Act as meaning a person accredited under Division 4 of Part 10A as a site contamination auditor.
+Auditors are experienced professionals accredited by the EPA (refer to section 6 of this guideline), who undertake the independent review (audit) of assessment and/or remediation work carried out by consultants.

-Remediation is defined in section 3(1) of the Act.
-Refer to section 15 of this guideline
+Remediation is defined in section 3(1) of the EP Act.
+Refer to section 15 of this guideline.

-Section 103V of the Act provides that:
+Section 103V of the EP Act provides that: